 We also devote significant resources to the development of technologies and service offerings in markets where our operating history is less extensive.
 These new offerings and markets may require a considerable investment of technical, financial, compliance and sales resources, and a scalable organization.
 Some of our competitors may have advantages over us due to their larger presence, larger developer network, deeper market experience and larger sales, consulting and marketing resources.
-In addition, the metrics we use to gauge the status of our business model transition may evolve over the course of the transition as significant trends emerge.
+In addition, the metrics we use to gauge the status of our business model transition may evolve as significant trends emerge.
 If we are unable to successfully establish new offerings in light of the competitive environment, our results of operations could suffer.